willard-pro/igor/README.md

 # Get Started

-Before you install have a look at the ??? video.
+Before you install have a look at the [Introduction video](https://youtu.be/uFeFbcVmWIE).

 ## Install